Caesars Bacchanal Buffet

 Everything we sampled was good to very good, warm when it was supposed to be and cold when it was meant to be.
 My personal favorite was the made-to-order omelet (ham, cheese, onion, and tomato for me), which takes a few minutes but is totally worth it.

 Okay, so now, the prices.
 Are you sitting down?
-Weekdays brunch is $40 and dinner is $55; on the weekends brunch is $50 (including champagne) and dinner is $60.
+Brunch is going to run you $60 and dinner is $70.
 Granted, you will pay that much (and more) at many traditional restaurants in Vegas for food that isn’t as good but this is still a shockingly high price to pay for an all-you-can-eatery.